-- 1. When an appeal has been filed, the Development Services Department shall prepare a report on the matter, including all of the application materials in question, and schedule the matter for a public hearing by the appropriate review authority.
-The public hearing should be heard within 90 calendar days of receiving the appeal, unless otherwise mutually agreed to by the applicant and appellant or continued by the appropriate review authority pursuant to 20.74.030(F)(3). - 2.
+- 1. When an appeal has been filed, the Development Services Department shall prepare a report on the matter, including all of the application materials in question, and schedule the matter for a public hearing by the appropriate review authority within 90 days of receiving the appeal. - 2.
 Notice of the hearing shall be provided, and the hearing shall be conducted in compliance with Chapter 20.70 (Public Notice and Hearings). - 3.
 Any interested person may appear and be heard regarding the appeal. - 4.
 All appeals on a single project shall be considered together at the same hearing.